 What will be considered in the assessment report?

-The Local Authority should ascertain and report on the child's wishes and feelings.
-The report should include the following:
+The Local Authority should ascertain and report on the child’s wishes and feelings.
+The report should include:

-- Implications of the making of a Special Guardianship Order for those involved
+- the implications of the making of a Special Guardianship Order for those involved;

-- Merits of Special Guardianship and other orders
+- the merits of Special Guardianship and other orders;

 What kind of support can I get if I am a Special Guardian?